tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:hasResourceType
 - Preferred Label: has Resource Type
 - Definition: Resource Type to which a DataQualityNeed applies.
-- Comments: Provides additional metadata, along with the information elements, that describe the nature of the data  (SingleRecord or MultiRecord) on which the bdqffdq concept operates.
-For example, an Amendment with resource type of MultiRecord defines that Amendment as operating on a data set.
+- Comments: Provides additional metadata, along with the InformationElements, that describe the nature of the data  (SingleRecord or MultiRecord) on which the bdqffdq concept operates.
+For example, an Amendment with ResourceType of MultiRecord defines that Amendment as operating on a data set.
 - View in: [term-list](../list/bdqffdq/index.md#hasResourceType)

 ********************